 USER ENVIRONMENT

 Record user environment and usage details so you can recreate React JS bugs down to the browser, OS version, geography and more than 20 custom user identification parameters, specific to your application and its users.
-Stay on top of issues with our React debugger and bug tracking tool.
+Stay on top of issues with our React error monitoring tool.

 Learn More